 Tax-free savings and investment accounts (which will produce tax free income) were introduced on 1 March 2015.
-These accounts have an annual maximum contribution limit of R33 000 and a lifetime maximum contribution limit of R500 000.
+These accounts have an annual maximum contribution limit of R36 000 (was R33 000) and a lifetime maximum contribution limit of R500 000.
 Investments in excess of these limits will be subject to a flat tax of 40%.
 Investments are allowed in bank deposits, collective investment schemes, exchange-traded funds and retail savings bonds.
 Eligible service providers include banks, asset managers, life insurers and brokerages.